 - For both MA and PhD students

-- Needs to be filled out by students after they take final exam
+- Anthropology Exit Questionnaire- to be filled out by graduate students after they take their final exam or upon graduation for undergraduates.

 All graduate students must complete an Annual Evaluation Form every year.
 Evaluation forms are used to evaluate student progress, to compile reports on the graduate program, and to assist the committee that makes decisions regarding departmental assistantships.